Where to Get Non-Resident Library Cards (2025)

 Libraries are often the hub for community events, and you’ll be able to join free or cheap programs for things like crafting, writing, historical research, painting, technology learning, and so on.
 Many libraries do online events as well as in-person, so you can join in even if you’re traveling away from your home base.

-Some libraries lend out things like baking pans, telescopes, gardening tools, museum passes, and even seeds.
+Some libraries also lend out things like baking pans, telescopes, gardening tools, museum passes, and even seeds.

 Library cards for nomads

-So now that you’re no doubt hyped to get a library card, how should a nomad go about getting one?
+So now that you’re no doubt hyped to get a library card, how should a nomad go about getting a library?

 First, sign up at your local library.
 If you’re currently still in your home location, go sign up for a card at your local library.
 This is the easiest way to get started and well worth the effort.
 Remember, too, that your local taxes partly go to your local library system, so you might as well get your money’s worth!